 South Asian Dance Intersections is a progressive, scholarly, blind peer-reviewed, and open-access journal which seeks to publish a unique blend of original high-quality research in scholarly, choreographic, contemporary, community-building, and technical explorations within South Asian dance and its interdisciplinary intersections.
 It seeks to publish policy, theory, and practice articles, reflection essays, book and resource reviews, and arts-based works related to all aspects of dance appreciation in South Asian performing arts in both discursive and embodied contexts.
 It desires to make connections between the verbal and performative in live-performance, pedagogy, and creative interpretations.
 It also provides a forum for the social activist scholar and artist to use writing and other forms of representation as vehicles for ventures at the intersection of artistic excellence and social justice.
 Submissions undergo a peer-review process.
 There are no author fees.

-Dialogues in Social Justice: An Adult Education Journal (DSJ) (ISSN 2578-2029) is a scholarly, blind peer-reviewed, open-access journal which seeks to publish a unique blend of original high-quality research, policy, theory, and practice articles, reflection essays, book and resource reviews, and arts-based works related to all aspects of social justice in the field of adult, continuing, and adult higher education.
-DSJ desires to make connections between the study and practice of social justice education from its historical and global roots in adult education to contemporary social justice research, and practice.
-DSJ also provides a forum for the social activist scholar and artist to use writing and other forms of representation as vehiclesfor social justice learning.
+Dialogues in Social Justice: An Adult Education Journal (DSJ) (ISSN 2578-2029) is a scholarly, blind peer-reviewed, open-access journal which seeks to publish a unique blend of original high-quality research, policy, theory, and practice articles, reflection essays, book reviews, and resource (curriculum guides, sample lessons, innovative pedagogy) reviews, and arts-based works related to all aspects of social justice in the field of adult, continuing, and adult higher education.
+DSJ desires to make connections between the study and practice of social justice education from its historical and global roots in adult education to contemporary social justice research and practice.
 Submissions undergo a peer-review process.
 There are no author fees.

-The mission of NHSA Dialog: The Research-to-Practice Journal for the Early Childhood Field is to: a) offer a quality outlet for research results to the Head Start and broader early childhood community, b) ensure that research results are effectively translated for practice and policy, and c) provide a forum for communication between researchers and practitioners.
-This journal is a publication of the National Head Start Association (NHSA) and the Center for Educational Measurement and Evaluation (CEME) at the University of North Carolina at Charlotte.
+The mission of HS Dialog: The Research-to-Practice Journal for the Early Childhood Field is to: a) offer a quality outlet for research results to the Head Start and broader early childhood community, b) ensure that research results are effectively translated for practice and policy, and c) provide a forum for communication between researchers and practitioners.
+This journal is a publication of the Center for Educational Measurement and Evaluation (CEME) at the University of North Carolina at Charlotte.

 To view our latest issue and to preview accepted articles that will appear in future issues, click here.